 Using the Content Editor

 The content editor page is divided into two main sections: the text editor and the sidebar.

-Let's take a look at these three sections in more detail.
+Let's take a look at the elements here in more detail.

 The second tab, Meta data & Files, contains fields that are mostly used for SEO and CMS integration.